Gonmeso/Data_Engineer_Nanodegree/06_Capstone_project/README.md

 As the measures table has dependencies with the previous ones is created later.

+## Technologies used and justification

+For this project the main tool used is **Apache Airflow**.
+This is due to the easy implementation of the data pipeline and the necessity of running the pipeline daily due to the nature of the data (daily measures).
+Also a PostgreSQL database is used to organize data in a star schema, focused on data analysis.
+A couple of queries to gather data on which to perform analysis are shown later.

 ## Extra questions

-*If the data was increased by 100x*
+### *If the data was increased by 100x*

 Due to the APIs nature of the data the data is managed one location at a time for the staging table and will not be affected much.
 The following steps are performed using postgres basically so it could be one of the pain points.
 As of now its running locally on a single node, but for much larger data we could think about using a bigger machine (vertical scalling) regarding cpu and ram or we could switch into a more scalable aproach using a data warehouse as redshitf that can be multinode.
 Also if an horizontal scaling is preferred a NoSQL database could be of use but it will change the model completly.

-*If the pipelines were run on a daily basis by 7am*
+### *If the pipelines were run on a daily basis by 7am*

 The pipeline is focused on running daily so it will be no problem running at 7am, indeed, as it gets daily data of the previous day for a series of locations it will be a great time to execute the process.

-*If the database needed to be accessed by 100+ people*
+### *If the database needed to be accessed by 100+ people*

 If the database is heavely accessed we must first find what is being accessed and how.
 For example this is focused on data analysis so knowing the most common analytical needs could serve as base to precompute the queries.
 For example the average value by time or by place could be easily added as an extra step of the pipeline.